 To say I was nervous would be an understatement.
 I prepared mentally and always I have to see something on paper in front of me, but the morning of the session I had nothing.
 I wanted to be able to focus on what was in my mind and to always be a listening ear.
 I told the group gathered that it was my first time doing something like this, so please forgive me for any mistakes.
 I feel the session went well and the members of the group told me afterwards that it was a good session.
 As men we feel we are supposed to be the strong one; we tend to bottle up some of our emotions inside and focus more on our spouse and our other children and making sure they are okay.
 This can sometimes be very negative and push you into a very dark place that you have to fight very hard to get back from.
 The men’s session helps you talk to other men and in doing so it makes you realize that never are you alone.
 There is always someone on that same path.

-(This post was originally published in Threads newsletter, Fall 2015.)
+(This post was originally published in the Fall 2015 newsletter.)